 - Youth (0-17): Entrance is Free

-What Should I Bring? – The Canadian Rockies Guide
+What to Bring – The Canadian Rockies Guide

 - A Sense of Adventure

-- Summer and winter clothing (we were snowed on in mid-July and mid-August).
+- Summer and winter clothing (we were snowed on in mid-July and in mid-August).

 - Really good boots.
 A lot of the trails stay very muddy throughout the entire summer season.

 - Rain Gear

 - Hiking Poles

 - Warm Camping Gear

 - Check out our full backpacking gear list here.

 The system for spending time in the Canadian Rockies is confusing, to say the least, and frustrating and nerve-racking at times.
 Having to reserve parts of your adventures months apart takes a lot of forethought and precise action but it can be done.
 The result of this preplanning and frustration far outweighs the effort.
 We are left striving to remember all the details because they melt away when the adventure is this beautiful and epic.
 Luckily, I keep notes along the way otherwise this Canadian Rockies guide might not have been possible 🙂